rainbow falls is one of the best winter hiking trails in the smoky mountains

 4. Andrews Bald

-A great winter hiking trail to try is Andrews Bald, which is 3.5 miles round trip.
+Another of the best winter hiking trails in the Smoky Mountains is Andrews Bald , which is 3.5 miles round trip.
 This easy hike is peaceful at any time of the year.
 It has a slow elevation gain, and several scenic points along the way.
 Once you reach the bald, you will be able to see views of the North Carolina mountains for miles, and they may even be covered in snow!
 The bald is a perfect spot to take a break, grab some water, a snack, and take a few pictures.

 Tips for Winter Hiking in the Smoky Mountains